rrebelo62/stripe-checkout-sample-rust/README.md

 4. Edit change the file `.env.example` name into `.env` and change the test keys, prices' ids and webhook id.

-5. Call `cargo run` and access `http://localhost:4242`.
+5. Call `cargo run` and access `http://localhost:4242` with a web browser.
 Because the sample doesn't run on SSL, I recomend using MS Edge.
-For security, the settings on other browsers will block some components.
+For security reasons, the settings on other browsers will block some components.